The order of volatile accesses is undefined in this statement

 This code example will give the [Pa082] warning:

 intAnalogSample[internalChannelSelect] = ADC[internalChannelSelect];

 The following change will make the C source predictable.
 Note that the temporary variables are NOT volatile:

-To avoid the warning you can break up the C statement, so that each C statement holds only one access to a volatile variable.
+To avoid the warning you can break up the C statement, so that each C statement holds only one access to a

 All product names are trademarks or registered trademarks of their respective owners.